HealthInnovationEast/cgpwgs-nf/README.md

 You can see all available profiles under `./conf/`.

 NOTE: do not use the `test` profile for anything other than testing with GRCh37 as it will mask the majority of the genome.

+#### CYNAPSE

+On CYNAPSE you need to select 2 profiles:

+1. `awsbatch`
+1. `cynapse-pro-admin` or `cynapse-pro-wrkspc`
+   - depending on use of admin or standard workspace - different queues

 ### Versions